AGIBotTF/Simulation/README.md

 # Simulation for AGI Robot - TUES 2025

-## This will be the repository for the simulation of the AGI Robot (insert better name here).
+## This will be the repository for the simulation of the AGI Robot

 ### Set for